palant/apk-instrumentation/README.md

 Configuration options:

 * `StreamLogger.enabled`: add to enable this component
-* `StreamLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
+* `StreamLogger.filter`: (optional) restricts functionality to a set of methods, for value format see Method filters section above
 * `StreamLogger.tag`: (optional) log tag to be used (default is `StreamLogger`)
-* `StreamLogger.<class>:<method>`: specifies a call returning a stream that should be wrapped. `<class>` has to be a full class name like `java.net.URLConnection`. `<method>` can be either a method name like `getInputStream` or a more specific method name along with parameter types like `getOutputStream(java.net.URL)`.
+* `StreamLogger.<method filter>`: specifies a call returning a stream that should be wrapped. `<method filter>` is a method specification as outlined in the Method filters section above.
+Note that `.properties` format requires colons to be prefixed with a backslash: `\:`.
 The value is a format string that will be used as a prefix for logged data (see Extended format strings section above).

 ## MethodLogger component